 Investing in Digital Currency

-Investing in digital currency like crypto is considered quite risky—in part because prices can fluctuate so wildly.
+Investing in digital currency like crypto is considered quite risky — in part because prices can fluctuate so wildly.
 For example, Bitcoin was valued at more than $14,000 per coin in 2017 before dropping to less than $3,500 per coin by the beginning of 2019.
-In addition, some cryptocurrencies have already collapsed in the years since this digital currency came on the scene.

-On the flip side, some investors find it appealing to invest in digital assets and crypto exactly because of the potential for a high return, in addition to its fixed supply, which ostensibly makes it “immune” to inflation.
-It is also one way to diversify a portfolio that might be largely made up of stocks and bonds.
+On the flip side, some investors find it appealing to invest in digital assets and crypto because it is also one way to diversify a portfolio that might be largely made up of stocks and bonds.
 Cryptocurrency is one of many alternative investments that investors sometimes look to in diversifying.
 In fact, 2021 saw the launch of the first North American crypto exchange traded fund (ETF), in Canada.

 The steps to investing in digital currency are relatively simple: